 This House of Commons Library briefing analyses early intervention policies aimed at parents and children from conception to age five, covering health, education, social development and financial benefits.
 This paper also looks at broader arguments around early intervention as a policy approach.Jump to full report >>

-In addition, this paper also provides information on Government thinking on the topic, including two major reports on early intervention by former MP Graham Allen, commissioned by the Coalition Government, as well as approaches to early intervention taken by local authorities.
+In addition, this paper also provides information on the evidence base for early intervention policy, as well as government commissioned reviews, select committee inquiries, and reports from All Party Parliamentary Groups.
+It also notes some approaches to early intervention and prevention taken by local authorities.

-As many of the more significant policy areas for early intervention, such as health, education and local authority children’s services, are devolved areas, this briefing paper primarily looks at early intervention policy in England only, unless otherwise stated.
+As many significant areas, such as health, education and local authority children’s services, are devolved; this briefing paper focusses on early intervention policy in England, unless otherwise stated.

 Commons Briefing papers CBP-7647

-Authors: Alex Bate; Sarah Barber; Tom Powell; Elizabeth Parkin; Robert Long; Paul Bolton; Tim Jarrett; Steven Kennedy; Andrew Mackley
+Authors: Tom Powell; Sarah Barber; Tom Powell; Elizabeth Parkin; Robert Long; Paul Bolton; Tim Jarrett; Steven Kennedy; Michael O'Donnell

 Topics: Benefits policy, Child care, Children's social services, Family benefits, Health education and preventive medicine, Health services, Mental health, Pre-school education, Public expenditure, Special educational needs